How much does small claims court cost?

 What this means:

-• If you win, the defendant pays Garfield's fees - making it effectively free
+- If you win, the defendant pays Garfield's fees for issuing the claim

 You get professional help with recoverable fees, unlike solicitors whose fees you can't recover in small claims.